Childhood and Youth (MSc)

 This module introduces students to, and advances their understanding of, some of the leading theoretical perspectives and concepts in the social sciences.
 The module draws on a range of sociological theoretical perspectives and conceptualisations (for example equality, power, values, gender, ethnicity, class and social reproduction) to explore the ways in which theoretical insight can add understanding to our knowledge of the social world and everyday practice.
 Seminars in this module help students understand how to apply theoretical perspectives and concepts to the field of childhood and youth studies in particular.

-Finally, all students in the MSc in Childhood and Youth are asked to produce a 60-credit, 12,000 word dissertation on an childhood and youth topic of their choice.
-This dissertation involves a small scale independent piece of research, and enables students to develop their interests in a substantive area related to the programme, and to put into practice the knowledge and skills developed through participation in the taught modules.
+Finally, all students in the MSc in Childhood and Youth are asked to produce a 60-credit, 12,000 word dissertation on a childhood and youth topic of their choice.
+This dissertation involves a small scale independent piece of research.
+This enables students to develop their interests in a substantive area related to the programme, and to put into practice the knowledge and skills developed through participation in the taught modules.
 Each student will be allocated a personal dissertation supervisor to assist in planning, conducting and writing up the research project.

 The teaching on the MSc Childhood and Youth Programme is research-informed and led by internationally renowned researchers and scholars in one of the foremost childhood and youth studies research groups in the UK.
-Members of the teaching team include Dr Peter Hemming, Prof Sally Holland, Dr Kate Moles, Prof Emma Renold and Dr Stuart Tannock.
-The programme benefits from being located in an inter-disciplinary environment so that in parts of the course, students will come into contact with staff and students from other subject areas, and in other parts of the course with staff and students in the same substantive area.
+The programme benefits from being located in an inter-disciplinary environment.

 The modules that comprise the programme employ a diverse range of teaching including lectures, seminars, group and individual tutorials, and independent guided study.
 Students have the opportunity to develop and practice advanced oral and written communication through formative tasks such as presentation of preparatory reading, group problem-based learning tasks, group presentations and substantive assessment including essay, project report and poster presentation.
 Most of the modules involve weekly meetings over the course of a three month academic semester, except for two of the modules on the programme, which are taught as a cluster of day-long workshops, each focusing on cutting-edge policy and research issues.